miguelgz95/Agenda-app/README.md

 git clone git@github.com:miguelgz95/Agenda-app.git

-2. Then, install the NPM packages in the project folder with: npm install
+2. Then, install the NPM packages in the project folder with:
+- npm install

-3. In the project directory, you can run: npm start
+3. In the project directory, you can run:
+- npm start

 Started the application, to access it enter the following credentials:
-User name: salvador
+- Username: salvador
-Password: 1234
+- Password: 1234

 Some screenshots: